Skip to main content

 Top 5 Factors Influencing Earning Potential

 Most employers require a minimum of a high school diploma or equivalent, as well as experience with standard medical diagnoses and procedure codes and billing procedures.
-Without prior experience, a great way to attain this specialized knowledge is through a medical coding and billing training program from an accredited education provider.
+Without prior experience, a great way to attain this specialized knowledge is through a medical billing and coding training program from an accredited education provider.
 After your training, you will likely walk away with a medical coding and billing certificate or degree.
 The level of education you pursue may impact your starting salary.

-#2: Professional Certification
+#2: Professional certification

 According to the AAPC’s Salary Survey Report, average annual salaries for professionals with certification include: